 - Arm Circles in Opposite Directions

 - Belly Rub While Tapping the Head

 - Foot and Finger Circles

 - Head and Tongue Rotations

-Learning new, unusual movement sequences (motor patterns) trains the nervous system and the brain and that’s a good thing.
+Learning new, unusual movement sequences (motor patterns) trains the nervous system and the brain, and that’s a good thing.
 However, learning new movements can, in the beginning, be somewhat frustrating.
-Some brain exercises are, at first so awkward and difficult to do, the task seems almost impossible but don’t give up.
-Give it some discipline and dedication (which are two positive assets to nurture in their own right) and, before you start, follow the advice below to ensure success.
+At first, some brain exercises are so awkward and difficult to do that they seem almost impossible—but don't give up!

 - Start slowly